 Abstract

-In this simulation study, we investigated if the quality of normed test scores derived from non-representative samples can be improved by applying weighting.
-To this end, we modeled a cognitive variable which was influenced by three different stratification variables and showed a typical development across age within a reference population.
-We subsequently drew norm samples of limited size in such a way that they systematically deviated from the reference population with regard to the distribution of the three stratification variables.
-Next, we generated fictitious test results for each individual based on a one parameter logistic model.
-From these test results we derived norm models either with or without applying weighting.
-The weighting technique was able to substantially reduce the bias of the normed scores, but could not fully compensate for the lack of representativeness.
-Deviations from unbiased normed scores mainly showed up at extreme person locations and when the lack of representativeness was large, but were generally small enough to be neglected in most practical applications.
+In this simulation study, we investigated whether the quality of normed test scores derived from non-demographically representative samples can be improved by applying compensatory weighting at the raw score level.
+To this end, we modeled a latent cognitive ability that showed an increasing developmental gradient within a reference population.
+We subsequently drew normative samples of limited size such that they systematically deviated from the reference population with regard to the distribution of three demographic variables.
+Next, we generated simulated test results for each person based on a one-parameter logistic IRT model.
+Using these simulated data, we applied continuous, regression-based norming techniques, both with and without compensatory weighting.
+The weighting technique reduced the bias of the normed scores, but could not fully compensate for the lack of representativeness.
+Deviations from unbiased normed scores manifested primarily at extreme person locations and with larger departures from demographic representativeness.
+In general, the observed biases in the norm scores were small enough to be ignored in most practical applications.

 How to mitigate violations of representativeness in norm samples: Weighting in continuous norming